amrangry/iOS-awesome-pods-/README.md

 resets to the last committed state.
 In this case HEAD refers to the HEAD of your branch. git reset --hard HEAD

+refresh new .git file for new user

+rm -rf .git

+or

+git init for fresh one

 ```